meshhq/MeshStudioWebsite/content/blog/2018-09-14-react-native-boilerplate.md

 > [`react-native-cli`](https://facebook.github.io/react-native/docs/getting-started.html)

-There are currently two ways to create a new React Native application;  `react-native-cli` and `create-react-native-app` (`CRNA`).
+There are currently two ways to create a new React Native application:  `react-native-cli` and `create-react-native-app` (`CRNA`).
 We chose the former because it provides more flexibility when it comes to configuring settings in Xcode and Android Studio. `react-native-cli` also makes it much easier to link third-party libraries to underlying native libraries.

 There is, however, a downside; more flexibility in local configuration can lead to build and runtime errors in Android Studio and Xcode (this is especially apparent in Android Studio with the way it is constantly syncing Gradle files).